by Kelly Wilson

-M7 MBA Programs: Everything You Need to Know in 2025
+M7 MBA Programs: Everything You Need to Know in 2026

-The M7 business schools represent seven distinct, vivid cultures – each with its own history, values, characteristics, opportunities, and challenges.
+The M7 business schools represent seven distinct, vivid cultures, each with its own history, values, characteristics, opportunities, and challenges.

-In 2025, the M7 schools continue to attract the brightest minds from around the globe, with highly competitive admissions and world-class academic resources.
+In 2026, the M7 schools continue to attract the brightest minds from around the globe, with highly competitive admissions and world-class academic resources.
+Let’s take a deep dive into these schools and see what they have to offer the next generation of business leaders.

 - Harvard Business School